prosodylab/prosodylabExperimenter/docs/0_installation.md

 ## Mac issues with local server when running on Monterrey

 * to run the experiment locally, you need php.
-The Monterey operating system no longer includes php.
+As of  Monterey operating system no longer includes php.
 It can be installed using homebrew (https://stackoverflow.com/questions/69786222/zsh-command-not-found-php):
     brew install php

+    follow additional instructions in Terminal if any to make sure php will be found

+    Try now whether you can start a local server with this command (it should show something like "Development Server (http://localhost:3000) started" after you run this command):

+    php -S localhost:3000

+    If this does not work, it might not be able to find the local address.
+Check whether a local host is listed with this command:

+    more /etc/hosts

+    If this does not list a local host, you can add the address with this command (you will be promppted for a password:)

+    echo "127.0.0.1       localhost" | sudo tee -a  /etc/hosts

+* To convert to .wav files (for production studies), you'll also need to install ffmpeg:

+     brew install ffmpeg

+Try now to install to run experiemnt locally in terminal by changing to experiment directory, and entering:

+    sh runLocally.sh

 ## Instructions for running on Windows